Apple has removed all vape related apps from its App Store.

 PAX has asked Apple to rethink its decision.

-PAX creates several vaporizers that are designed to be controlled and customized through iOS and Android apps.
+PAX creates several vaporizers that are designed to be controlled and customized through iOS and Android apps and is one of the best uk vape deals.
 The now-banned PAX Mobile app allowed PAX vaporizer users to adjust the vaporizer temperature, set parental controls, verify the authenticity of cartridges, and change the colors of the lights on the devices.

 PAX says that while it respects Apple’s leadership, it is concerned with Apple’s ban because it prevents consumers in legal stages from “having access to important information and the ability to better control their cannabis experience.”